antofic/GraphCodable/Docs/CodingRules.md

 │    O    = any other use of a weak reference                                   │ ├───────────────────────────────────────────────────────────────────────────────┤
 │  █████  = mandatory or highly recommended                                     │
-│ ¹       = not allowed by Swift                                                │
+│ ¹       = not allowed                                                         │
 │ ²       = allowed by Swift only in the init method of a reference type        │ │           Swift forces to call it after super class initialization            │ │ ³       = you don't need deferDecode: use decode(...) instead                 │